 Looking to invest in the U.S market?
-It’s not surprising, considering that American stocks outperform Canadian ones in the long run.
+It’s not surprising, considering that American stocks have historically outperformed Canadian ones in the long run.

-Investing money is a great way to take control of your finances.
-However, it isn’t always easy to choose an investment option.
-S&P 500 funds, like XUS ETF, offer a low-risk way to invest while providing impressive returns with small fees.
+S&P 500 funds, like XUS ETF, offer a low-risk way to invest with minimal fees.

-If you’re looking to round out your portfolio or add some diversity by buying American stocks, read this full iShares XUS ETF review.
+If you’re looking to round out your portfolio or add some diversity by buying American companies, read this full iShares XUS ETF review.

 All-Equity Exchange-Traded Fund

 Available on the Toronto Stock Exchange, XUS tracks the S&P 500 Index at a low fee.